Mystaras/ctf-writeups/midnightsun-23/pwn/memecontrol/README.md

 ```

 ## Final Exploit
 `exploit.py` uses pwntools to automate the exploit both locally and remotely.
-Assuming you have all the required packages you can test the exploit locally with:
+Assuming you have all the required packages, you can test the exploit locally with:
 ```bash
 $ python3 exploit.py LOCAL